reyrove/Hawk-AI-Club/README.md

 ---

-### License
+### 📜 License

-This project is free to use, but please credit the Hawk AI Club when sharing or redistributing any content.
+Totally free for you to use, but don’t forget to shout us out when sharing or redistributing.
+Give credit where credit’s due! 💯🙌

----

-**With ✨ by Reyrove and Sparrow Hawk (FrostBond Coders)**